While Trump Calls For Peace Among Americans, Look What Protesters Were Doing | John Hawkins' Right Wing News

 Logic isn’t their forte, I’m assuming.

 Apparently neither is caring for the elderly.
-Violent thugs pretending to be protestors knocked down an old man and sent him to the hospital with a head laceration.
+Violent thugs pretending to be protesters knocked down an old man and sent him to the hospital with a head laceration.

 An elderly man was knocked over during violent protest on 13th and I. Loaded into ambulance, bleeding from the back of his head pic.twitter.com/M2DiFHz4Xq